My ethos in garden landscaping is for a natural look (lichen on rocks). Cleaning and maintenance are important elements of garden upkeep.

 My Methodology for Choosing a Product

-Before buying any new product I always spend time researching and comparing.
-The questions I ask myself before doing any research includes:
+Before buying any new product, I always spend time researching and comparing.
+The questions I ask myself before doing any research include:

-Answering these questions will help me to determine whether I want a level entry, mid-range or high end product; sometimes described as amateur, semi-professional or professional level.
-In determining my requirements and frequency it also helps me to set my expectations and budget limit for the product.
+Answering these questions will help me to determine whether I want an entry-level, mid-range or high-end product—sometimes described as amateur, semi-professional or professional level.
+In determining my requirements and frequency, it also helps me to set my expectations and budget limit for the product.

-Having narrowed it down to one or two products I then look for any YouTube videos showing the set-up and or use of those products, which is often a good visual demonstration showing some of the pros and cons, and limitations, of a particular Model.
-I find useful in deciding whether a particular Model is likely to meet or exceed my expectations.
+Having narrowed it down to one or two products, I then look for any YouTube videos showing the setup and/or use of those products, which is often a good visual demonstration showing some of the pros, cons and limitations of a particular model.
+I find it useful in deciding whether a particular model is likely to meet or exceed my expectations.